Error-331/code_tests/docs/bible/links.md

 Be the Same - April 29 (be that voice that will point sinners to the Savior);

 More Than a Prophet - April 30 (prepare the world for Jesus, share the gospel);

+Mountain Movers - May 1 (do not stop, learn how to use God's law, repent, prepare the way for Jesus);